 The new EP from local four-piece Raener is a big deal.
 It came together a few months ago at a serene beach house in Santa Barbara.
 This was after, according to my calculation, the band–consisting of Daniel Fox, Will van Boldrik, Zach Bilson, and Daniel Vanchieri–had played every single intimate venue in the city, and just before they departed on a short tour with Fictionist.
 Back then, Raener only had a few songs to their name, and though they had a common denominator in their spacey synths, they felt disjointed.
 The band’s first unified release comes in have you been here before, comprised of four tracks of atmospheric contemplation which you can hear exclusively below.

 Often this type of alt rock sound gets compared to a certain English rock band that is revered by some and appreciated by most.
-With his tongue in cheek, Kevin Bronson of Buzzbands LA managed to avoid their name, only mentioning that Raener may be related to “that Yorke guy.”
-Well, the description is apt, given how the melodies on this EP endure.
-They work together in a sense, completing a satisfying sonic narrative.
+Given how the melodies on this EP endure, they work together in a sense, completing a satisfying sonic narrative.
 The vocals also take on a distinct role in the songs, especially in “Howard County,” where Fox’s passion spills out immediately.
 The opening track, “No Sun,” changes incrementally until a massive crescendo wakes you from your daze.
 The closing track has a similar effect, but “NYC” never reaches such a climax, simply tapering off into silence.
 Luckily Fox promises: “The EP serves as a glimpse of a much larger body of work soon to come.”

 Listen to have you been here before below.